Independent Port of Strasbourg: Activity

-There are 320 companies located in this port, employing 1,300 persons.
+There are 350 companies located in the port area, employing approximately 10,000 people.
 The traffic exceeded 6 billion tons for the first time in 1955.
-In 2009, the amount increased to 9 billion tons by river, 1.4 billion tons by train and 18 billion tons by truck.
+In 2024, the port handled 6.2 million tonnes by river and 1 million tonnes by rail.
 The main cargo is cereal, petrol products and gravel.
-The crane increased its capacity to 460 tons in 2008.
-The traffic of containers is expanding, with 425,000 TEUs handled in 2012, and 50% of them were carried by river.
-On September 11, 2010, the port inaugurated a second gantry crane in the north container terminal, which means the port now has 4 gantry cranes.
-A fifth crane should be installed to carry containers transported via rail at the end of 2013.
-In the future, the port would like to create a new container terminal with a gantry crane in the area of Lauterbourg.
+The crane increased its capacity to 460 tonnes in 2008.
+Container traffic is stable, with 319,750 TEUs handled in 2024, 50% of which were carried by river.
+On September 11, 2010, the port inaugurated a second gantry crane in the north container terminal, bringing the total to four gantry cranes.
+A fifth crane, dedicated to rail transport, was installed and became operational in early 2014.
+In 2018, the port inaugurated a new trimodal container terminal in Lauterbourg, equipped with a gantry crane and two 400-meter rail tracks.

 The independent port of Strasbourg controls Batorama, which began in 1937 operating tours of Strasbourg by boat.
-The company has a fleet of 9 Dutch-style ships, able to pass under the bridges, which 700,000 tourists use each year.
+The company has a fleet of nine Dutch-style ships, able to pass under the bridges, which 700,000 tourists use each year.